LauraU123/halfsib_analysis/README.md

 This tool can be used for finding common haplotypes in paternal halfsiblings.
 Chromosome number of the species of interest should be specified in the config file.
+Other parameters such as variant length and homozygosity parameters can also be specified in the config file.

 Required to run : matplotlib, PLINK, Snakemake

+Required input:
+ * plink bim, bam, bed files
+ * id list .txt file including all but the paternal sequence ids (IDlist.txt - should be added to the data folder.)

 ## Preprocess Data

-### Recode to Plink Format

-The raw data should first be converted to a plink-friendly format.
-This is done in the first step.

 ### QC

-Filtering the plink-format data using --maf and --geno
+Filtering the plink-format data using --maf and --geno, followed by checking for mendelian errors --me

 ### Recode Genes to .ped format